 Baked Brie with Cranberry–Orange Topping

-- 1 cup leftover cranberry sauce or fresh cranberries
+- 1 cup cranberry sauce Leftover works best

 - Preheat oven to 350°F.